Jukainite/Lip-syncing-API/README.md

 2.  **Server-Side (FastAPI)**:
     * The FastAPI server receives the Base64 data.
     * It decodes the data into temporary image and audio files.
     * It then invokes the core lip-syncing logic by running the `Wav2Lip/inference.py` script as a **subprocess**.
-This script uses the powerful **Wav2Lip-SD-GAN** model to generate a video where the person's lips in the image are synchronized with the provided audio.
+This script uses the powerful **Wav2Lip + GAN** model to generate a video where the person's lips in the image are synchronized with the provided audio.
     * The resulting output video file is read by the server.
 3.  **Returning the Result**:
     * The server encodes the output video file back into a Base64 string.